ShawnAhls/mud-and-cogs/README.md

 <h3>UX</h3>

-<strong></strong> - The user can register themselves by the registration page where they are ask for an username and password.
-                       If an username is already registered a message will appear to inform the user to choose a different username.
-When the user enters their password and misspell their password, a message will appear to inform them that their password does not match.
+<strong>Categories</strong> - The user can use the category links on the navbar to move between the all the parts or one of the other categories:
+                              Drivetrain, Brakes, Tyres.
+Under each of these categories the user will see only the parts of that aparticular category.

-<strong></strong> - The user can click on the Sign in button, which will take them to the sign in page and sign themselves in by
+<strong>Search Bar</strong> - The user can click on the Search bar to search for any of the items on the website, by typing in keywords. for example
+                              Brakes, Tyres or chain and then click on the search button.
+All the items with that keyword will appear on the page below for the user to look at and choose whether they want to add any of those items to their basket and how many of the item they want.

+<strong>Add or Remove Quantity</strong> - When the user is looking at an item, they can add more and remove the amount of the item they want to purchase.
+                                          Once they have the choosen the correct they want and can click on the add to basket button to add the amount of items they want to purchase.
+Once they have clicked on the add to basket button the amount will appear under the basket and the item/s will appear in the basket.

+<strong>Basket</strong> - In the basket the user will find all the item/s they have added to the basket will they were shopping.
+From the user can either add
+                          more items by changing the quantity of the items or click on the keep shopping button to add any other item/s to the basket.
+                          Once they are finished shopping the user can click on the secure payment button and they will be taken to a payment page.

+<strong>Secure Payment</strong> - When the user is ready to do the payment for all the items they want and clicked on the Secure Payment button.
-                  filling in the sign in form.
-If the user does not exists they will be redirected to the registration page to register themselves.
-The user can sign in with their details and if the user misspell his username or password, a message will appear to inform them that their details does not match.
+                                  the user will be taken to a page where they will have to fill in a form with all their details, to where the parcel needs to be send.
+At the end of the page the user will need to fill in their card details to make a secure payment.

-<strong></strong> - Once user has singed in and has used the website and they want to leave after cooking an amazing meal, adding,
-                   editing or deleting of an recipe; the user can click on the Sign out button which will appear if they are signed in.
-                   By clicking on the sign out button the user session will end.

-<strong></strong> - An user can click on the recipes name that is displayed on the home page, that will take them to that recipe only.
-                    If the user wants to view any other recipe they need to click on the Category and all the recipes under that category will appear on the category recipe page.

-<strong></strong> - Once the user has signed in and wants to add their favourite recipe their can do that by clicking on the Add recipe button,
-               which takes them to the add recipe page.
-Here a user can fill in a form which consists of the category, recipes name, image of recipe, Ingredients, Method, prep-time, cooking time and serving how many people.

-<strong></strong> - Once the user has signed in and wants to edit their favourite recipe their can do that by clicking on the edit button which
-                takes them to the edit recipe page.
-Here a user can fill in a form which consists of the category, recipes name , image of recipe, Ingredients, Method, prep-time, cooking time and serving how many people.

-<strong>Delete recipe</strong> - If an user decides to delete a reicpe, they can do so by clicking on the delete button and that recipe will be deleted from
-                the database.
-Then a message will appear stating the recipe has been deleted.
+                                  If any of their details are incorrect the form or card will show the error where the error is or in red.

 <hr/>